 Hofstra University, originally established in 1935 as an extension of New York University, is a private, non-profit university located on Long Island.
 The university comprises 10 schools, in which more than 10,000 students are enrolled.
 About 140 undergraduate and 150 graduate programs are available at Hofstra.
 Hofstra is currently the only private college on Long Island to receive the Phi Beta Kappa distinction, and also boasts the highest number of students who earn graduate and professional degrees after graduating from the university.

-Through Hofstra’s Frank G. Zarb School of Business, students can earn a Bachelor of Business Administration with a major in Marketing.
-Dual degree programs are also available, allowing students to earn a bachelor’s and a master’s degree at an accelerated pace.
-Regardless of the degree program, Hofstra’s Department of Marketing & International Business provides exposure to award-winning faculty, internships with well-known companies in a variety of industries, and study abroad options.
+Through Hofstra s Frank G. Zarb School of Business, students can earn a Bachelor of Business Administration with a major in Marketing.
+Dual degree programs are also available, allowing students to earn a bachelor s and a master s degree at an accelerated pace.
+Regardless of the degree program, Hofstra s Department of Marketing International Business provides exposure to:

-The focus of USF’s Muma College of Business is transforming business through training in creativity and analytics.
+The focus of USF s Muma College of Business is transforming business through training in creativity and analytics.
 Undergraduate business students can major in finance, advertising, accounting, management, information systems, international business, or marketing, choosing between a Bachelor of Arts and Bachelor of Science degree.
-In addition to learning through general education courses, core business courses, and specialized study within the major, students have the option to study abroad, comparing business practices in varying cultures and discovering ways to solve problems in a global marketplace.
-Marketing majors can also customize their degrees by pursuing a concentration in supply chain management, by taking marketing electives, or by participating in a marketing internship.
+In addition to learning through general education courses, core business courses, and specialized study within the major, students have the option to compare business practices in varying cultures and discovering ways to solve problems in a global marketplace.
+Marketing majors can also customize their degrees by:

 Maryville University of St. Louis, founded in 1872, is one of the oldest private institutions in the region.
 Nearly 7,000 students are enrolled, representing 55 countries and all 50 states.
 More than 90 degree programs are offered, but class sizes are small, with an average of only 15 students.
 In addition to its main campus, Maryville also has campuses in Lake St. Louis, Sunset Hills, and Scott Air Force Base in Illinois.
 The university boasts an increasingly diverse student population as well as corporate partnerships that can benefit students looking for internships or jobs.

 The marketing major at Maryville helps students develop not only an academic foundation, but also practical skills in presenting and communicating their ideas.
-The school’s location in metropolitan St. Louis benefits graduates looking for jobs in the area, as well as current students in search of internship opportunities.
-Graduates have been hired in areas such as advertising, retailing, research, direct, internet, and international marketing.
+The school s location in metropolitan St. Louis benefits graduates looking for jobs in the area, as well as current students in search of internship opportunities.
+Graduates have been hired in areas such as:

 The program emphasizes project based learning, challenging students to create marketing plans, conduct research, and develop specific marketing strategies.
 Opportunities such as the Maryville Business Organization and the Regional Business Council Mentoring Program allow marketing students to build connections with local businesses for networking and professional development.